Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 ## Running the Application

-Serial communication with the `jSerialComm` library, can be done without the need for `sudo`, so the application can be started with:
+No `sudo` is needed for serial communication with the `jSerialComm` library, so the application can be started with:

 ```bash
 $ jbang PixelblazeOutputExpander.java